AayushSaxena08/KMeans_Clustering_Implementation/README.md

 4. I have achieved a weak classification accuracy of 1% with k=2 by our unsupervised model.
 5. So, I have changed the value of k and find relatively higher classification accuracy of 62% with k=4.
 6. Hence, we can conclude that k=4 being the optimal number of clusters.

+# Thank you for reading this repo.
+Connect with me on <a href="https://www.linkedin.com/in/aayushsaxena08/">LinkedIn</a>⭐